RWKM274/Machine-Learning-Research/Keras_Practice/Convolutional_Neural_Network/sozaki/README.md

 ## Find pictures from Google
 Run `pip3 install google_images_download` if you have pip3.
-Then run googleimagesdownload -k "name of the images you want to seach"
+Then run `googleimagesdownload -k "name of the images you want to seach" -l 20` (20 is the limit of images it downloads) For example,
+`googleimagesdownload -k "a bunch of apples" -l 20` searches for 'a bunch of apples' and only downloads 20 images

 **for more information** please visit creator's [git repo](https://github.com/hardikvasa/google-images-download)